 Click on Wired Settings

-Click the + (Plus) button to create the new connection.
+Click the + (Plus) button to create the new VPN connection.

 Now select PPTP as the VPN type.

-Enter the username and password that you registered with and then click Advanced.
+Next, enter your My Private Network Username and Password that you registered with and then click Advanced.

 Check the box labelled Use Point to Point encryption (MPPE) and then click OK.